 - There was some fanart floating around that moe'd several World War II◊ figures.

 - Moe Hayabusa space probe!
 Yes.

-- Japanisches Kaiserriech Mitternacht Marine is a webcomic revoving around the various personifications of World War II weaponary, like planes and tanks.
+- Japanisches Kaiserriech Mitternacht Marine is a webcomic revolving around the various personifications of World War II weaponry, like planes and tanks.

 - Hitler had already gotten the moe-treatment, but other dictators aren't safe either.

 - As an extension of the above, some World War II generals like Eisenhower, Douglas MacArthur, Rommel and Zhukov are also given the treatment, from the same company that brought the "Moe Dictators" series.